Putin claims Mariupol win but won't storm Ukrainian holdout - NewsBreak

 Four buses with civilians managed to escape the city on Wednesday after several unsuccessful attempts, according to Ukrainian Deputy Prime Minister Iryna Vereshchuk.

-Ukraine has repeatedly accused Russia of launching attacks to block civilian evacuations from the city.
-On Thursday, at least two Russian attacks hit the city of Zaporizhzhia, a way station for people fleeing Mariupol, though no one was wounded, the regional governor said.

-Parry called the decision about the steel plant a change in "operational approach" as Russia tries to learn from its failures in the 8-week-old conflict, which began with expectations of a lightning offensive that would crush Ukraine's outgunned and outnumbered forces and capture Kyiv.
+Parry called it a change in "operational approach" as Russia tries to learn from its failures in the 8-week-old conflict, which began with expectations of a lightning offensive that would crush Ukraine's outgunned and outnumbered forces and capture Kyiv.
 Instead, Moscow's troops became bogged down by unexpectedly tenacious resistance with ever-mounting casualties and retreated from the capital.

 "They’ve realized if they get sort of held up in these sort of really sticky areas like Mariupol, they’re not going to cover the rest of the ground,” Parry said.